-Enter the ORBAI Valkyrie weapons system, consisting of ‘swarms’ of a dozen med sized quadcopter drones that are all carried into the theater on one semi-autonomous (but human-directed), long range carrier aircraft.
-Each quadcopter drone is based on FPV Racing drone tech, and once it detaches from its carrier, it can pull 20g, reach 100mph speeds, carry 1/2lb of payload, and has 5+ mile range for both its battery and telemetry.
-They are so fast and maneuverable that no current AA technology or human-fired weapons could touch them.
+Enter the ORBAI Valkyrie weapons system, consisting of ‘swarms’ of a dozen med sized quadcopter drones that are all carried into the theater on one semi-autonomous, long range carrier aircraft.
+Each quadcopter drone is based on COTS FPV Racing drone tech, and once it detaches from its carrier, it can pull 20g, reach 100mph speeds, carry 1/2lb of payload, and has 5+ mile range for both its battery and telemetry.
+They are so fast and maneuverable that no current AA technology or human-fired weapons could hit them.

 Each Valkyrie drone has a video camera that it feeds back to the carrier on a low-latency broadcast, along with its telemetry about its systems, GPS, gyros, and the carrier has all the AI neural networks to command and control the drones via the radio control link (in addition to limited autonomy with LOS).